 To download this as a high quality PDF to keep forever and to access videos, create your free account here: Signup

 Already a member, login to your account here: Login

 There are tools at the bottom of the magazine box to make various changes.
 You can make the magazine full screen, mute the sound, or auto play through the magazine.
 (To undo any of these changes, just click the same icon again.)
 You will be able to “turn” the pages as you read the magazine.

 Free member will get download access to PDF files that do not depend on your web browser like this example:

 Please note: Smart phones will download this file in the background.
 You may have to swipe your top bar to find the file depending on how your phone handles PDF files.

-The August 2017 Free Edition will be replaced with a new one on the 20th of each month.
+The current Free Edition will be replaced with a new one on the 20th of each month.